jaredcat/TwitchDropsMiner-modded/README.md

 </div>

-### Advanced Usage:
+### Advanced Usage

-If you'd be interested in running the latest master from source or building your own executable, see the wiki page explaining how to do so: https://github.com/DevilXD/TwitchDropsMiner/wiki/Setting-up-the-environment,-building-and-running
+If you'd be interested in running the latest master from source or building your own executable, see the wiki page explaining how to do so: <https://github.com/DevilXD/TwitchDropsMiner/wiki/Setting-up-the-environment,-building-and-running>

-### Project goals:
+### Project goals

 Twitch Drops Miner (TDM for short) has been designed with a couple of simple goals in mind.
 These are, specifically: